logankoester/meteor-ace/README.md

 	}
 });
 ```
-And to push the changes to all clients by writing to the database
+And to push the writes to the editor to all clients, update to the database:
 ```
 editor.getSession().on('change', function(e) {
     // update the File collection